CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

   * C to enable / disable backface culling.
   * T to enable / disable performance testing.
   * B to enable / disable axis aligned bounding box optimization.
+  * X to enable / disable cheap culling.
+This is faster but not advised as it can lead to artifacts in renders.
   * IMPORTANT NOTE:  To enable supersampling, you must change line 22 in main.cpp to this and recompile:
     * static bool supersample = true;